Addition and intersection of linear time-invariant behaviors

-Some important results link the behavior $\mathcal{B}|_L$ with the image and the kernel of some special structured matrices. \begin{definition}[Hankel and Toeplitz matrices] Given a time series $w(t) \in \R^q$, the block-Hankel matrix with $L$ block rows $\mathcal{H}_L(w)$ is defined as
+Next, we express $\mathcal{B}|_L$ in terms of the polynomials $R(z)$ and $M(z)$ of a kernel and image representations of the system.
+For this purpose, we use Hankel and multiplication matrices.
+Given a time series $w(t) \in \R^q$ of length $T$, the block-Hankel matrix $\mathcal{H}_L(w)$ with $L$ block-rows, where $1 \leq L \leq T$ is defined as